 The role of IT in delivering the UK Government’s Industrial Strategy

-Published in 2017, the Industrial Strategy white paper sets out the UK Government’s vision for building a Britain that’s fit for the future.
+Published in 2017 the Industrial Strategy white paper sets out the UK Government’s vision for building a Britain fit for the future.

-- Putting the UK at the forefront of Artificial Intelligence and the data revolution
+- Put the UK at the forefront of the artificial intelligence and data revolution

-- Maximising the advantages for the UK from the global shift to clean growth
+- Maximise advantages for UK industry from the global shift to clean growth

-- Enabling the UK to become a world leader in shaping the future of mobility
+- Enable the UK to become a world leader in the way people, goods and services move

-- Harnessing the power of innovation to help meet the needs of our ageing society
+- Harness the power of innovation to help meet the needs of our ageing society

 AI and the data revolution